 This looks to be a very nice property, and at Category 5 it’s also a pretty good value using points, in my opinion.

 I look forward to checking out the Park Hyatt Auckland, and more importantly to explore more parts of New Zealand, once things start to normalize.

-Anyone else excited about the opening of the Park Hyatt Auckland?
+Was anyone impacted by the delayed opening of the Park Hyatt Auckland?